-- 1. Use the \leftarrow or \rightarrow arrow keys to select the Edit DMI menu. - 2 Highlight the item on the left screen that you would like to edit by using the \uparrow or \downarrow arrow keys, then press <Enter>. - The cursor will move to the screen you select allowing you to edit information.
-The screen will also display the auto-detected information. - 4.
-Press <F10> to update the edited information into the flash ROM.
+- 1. Use the \leftarrow or \rightarrow arrow keys to select the Edit DMI menu. - Highlight the item on the left screen that you would like to edit by using the ↑ or ↓ arrow keys, then press <Enter>. - The cursor will move to the screen you select allowing you to edit information.
+The screen will also display the auto-detected information.